ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 ## [From _San Andreas independent._](https://chroniclingamerica.loc.gov/lccn/sn85025090/1858-01-02/ed-1/seq-4)

 #### 1858-01-02 &middot; San Andreas, Calif.

 <table style="width: 100%;"><tr><td style="width: 50%">

+Influence of a Newspaper.—A
+school teacher who has been engaged a
+long time in his profession, and witnessed
-luence of a newspaper on the minds
+the influence of a newspaper on the minds
 of a family of children, writes to the Og­
 densburg Sentinel as follows:
 I have found it to he a universal fact,